 During the invasions, many of the British aristocracy may have emigrated or been killed, yet it is unlikely that all the existing population could have been slaughtered.
 Enslavement or absorption through marriage with the invaders was more likely.
 It is significant that the Anglo-Saxon language absorbed very few Celtic words other than names of natural features; but the Anglo-Saxon word for "Briton" also meant "slave".
 The barbarian invaders of France, by comparison, were not sufficiently numerous to eliminate the language, which became an amalgam of Germanic speech and Latin.
 But the distribution of place names with a British origin suggests that the bulk of the Saxon settlers arrived and settled in the eastern half of the country.
 Anglo-Saxon penetration to the west was slow, and the invaders may have lived alongside the Britons, instead of displacing them, as was once thought.

 The Anglo-Saxon kingdoms

-The small warrior bands and groups of migrants, organized by family and clan, evolved gradually into petty kingdoms, of which seven devoted into stable entities (9).
-These kingdoms have given the name "Heptarchy" to Anglo-Saxon England from the sixth to ninth century.
+The small warrior bands and groups of migrants, organized by family and clan, evolved gradually into petty kingdoms, of which seven devoted into stable entities.
+These kingdoms have given the name "Heptarchy" to Anglo-Saxon England from the 6th to 9th century.
 Frontiers were not constant, kingship was personal rather than hereditary, and the balance of power was constantly changing.
 The most powerful king at any one time might be known as the "bretwalda", a name meaning perhaps "British leader" or "power wielder".
 The bretwalda had an informal power over the other kings.
-Raedwald (died 625), King of East Anglia, who was perhaps commemorated in the great ship burial at Sutton Hoo (Fig 4), may have been such a Bretwalda.
+Raedwald (died 625), King of East Anglia, who was perhaps commemorated in the great ship burial at Sutton Hoo (Figure 4), may have been such a Bretwalda.